anhatche/cse110/README.md

 5. [Halestorm](https://www.youtube.com/watch?v=YpJAmlnBxoA&list=RDEMBhlpzGCZlXxLMeHLVGJ2lQ&start_radio=1)

 ### Courses
+Besides CSE110, I'm also taking:
+- ECE45
+  -
+- LIFR1C/CX
+  - for funsies
+- PSYC182
+  - for GE
+- SIO139
+  - another funsie

-Besides CSE110, I'm also taking ECE45, LIFR1C/CX, PSYC182, and SIO139.
-Totally reach out to me if you're in one of these, I don't know anyone.
+Totally reach out to me if you're in one of these, I don't know anyone else yet!

 ### My friend Christina
 I asked her what the opposite of an absolute unit is, and she said